jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 227H Transitional provision relating to annual return for trusts
 A variation under section 59BA(5) is a disallowable instrument if the variation is made in the period from the date on which the Taxation (Annual Rates for 2020–21, Feasibility Expenditure, and Remedial Matters) Act 2021 receives the Royal assent to the date on which Part 3 of the Legislation Act 2019 comes into force.

+### 227I Transitional provision relating to interest rates
+(1) This section applies for the period commencing on the date the Taxation (Annual Rates for 2025–26, Compliance Simplification, and Remedial Measures) Act 2026 comes into force and ending on the day before the date the rates set by the Commissioner by a determination made under section 120H first apply.
+(2) For the purposes of sections 120C(1) and 120OB(2) and section RC 38(4) of the Income Tax Act 2007, the Commissioner’s paying rate and the taxpayer’s paying rate are the rates applying under the Taxation (Use of Money Interest Rates) Regulations 1998 immediately before their revocation by the Taxation (Annual Rates for 2025–26, Compliance Simplification, and Remedial Measures) Act 2026.

 ### 228 Commissioner and department
 The person who, on 1 April 1995, holds office as Commissioner of Inland Revenue is deemed to have been appointed Commissioner of Inland Revenue under section 6A.